Kurt Blaum: Post-war career

 After briefly serving in the Frankfurt Armaments Command in 1941/42 as a captain of the reserves, and working as a plant manager at car factory Oberursel, Blaum was reinstated as mayor of Hanau on 2 April 1945, on orders of the American military government.
 However, on 4 July 1945, Blaum was appointed the provisional Mayor of Frankfurt, succeeding Wilhelm Hollbach.
 Blaum's task as mayor was no small one; his time in office saw the beginning of the rebuilding after the damage of the Nazis and the war, both physically and in creating a functional city government in the city.

 On 25 July 1946, Blaum contested the first democratic mayoral election as the candidate from the CDU.
 He lost the election to Walter Kolb, the SPD candidate and former chief municipal director of Düsseldorf.

 Later life and death

 After losing the 1946 election, Blaum was no longer active in politics.
 He worked as an advisor on the German currency reform of 1948, and from 1946 to 1962 was president of the Polytechnic Society in Frankfurt am Main as well as of the Hessian Red Cross.
 Blaum received the Order of Merit of the Federal Republic of Germany in 1952.

 Blaum died on 26 November 1970.
-He is buried in a "grave of honour" (German: "Ehrengrab") in Hanau Main Cemetery.
 Kurt-Blaum-Platz in Hanau is named after Blaum.